libra-china-org/Whitepaper/phala-network.md

 <img src="./static/pLIBRA-contract.svg" style="height: 300px"/>

 <div style="text-align: center">Fig. pLIBRA Architecture</div>
-Confidential Contract allows the client to manage privkeys and sign transactions without utilizing computing-intensive cryptographic.
+Confidential contract allows the client to manage privkeys and sign transactions without utilizing computing-intensive cryptographic.
 Libra users can send their Libra Coin to pLIBRA's bank account and get 1:1 pLIBRA token and vice versa.

 As the information of the pLIBRA accounts is hidden inside the enclave, the pLIBRA token gets privacy-preserving feature like Monero for free.
 Phala Network is designed to be launched as a parachain on Polkadot.
 So pLIBRA also gets the ability to interoperate with all the blockchains connected to Polkadot.

 At the time of writing, Libra only has very limited smart contract functionality (only whitelisted contracts are allowed).
 So here we present a naive way to store Libra without the need to employ an advanced feature like multisig or smart contract.
 When the smart contract is launched on Libra, we can further improve the security of our design by adopting a multisig-style collateral.

 - **Init**.
 During the init phase, pLIBRA contract generates a key pair and reveal the public key.
 Then an account on Libra blockchain serving as the **Bank Account** is registered with the public key.
 This is a one-off task done by pLIBRA team.
-Note that pLIBRA team doesn't have any control over the bank account because the private key is always kept inside the Confidential Contract.
+Note that pLIBRA team doesn't have any control over the bank account because the private key is always kept inside the confidential contract.
 - **Sync**.
 The Libra light client is responsible to parse and validate the blockchain data from Libra network.
 Though at the beginning pLIBRA team will proxy Libra blockchain data to pLIBRA, the blockchain data can be fed by any user.
 We expect that the pLIBRA end-users will proxy the Libra blockchain data to get their transaction executed.
 This can be done by a shared library in the wallets.
 (Side notes: Libra doesn't have a typical "blockchain" data structure.
 By saying blockchain data, we refer to the Libra ledger updates.)
 - **Link Account**.
 To deposit Libra to the system for pLIBRA, linking the accounts is needed.
 The user links the address of his Libra account and a pLIBRA account with the signature signed by the key pair of both accounts.
 It proves that both accounts are owned by the user.
 After the link operation, deposit and withdraw can only happen between the linked accounts.
 - **Deposit**.
 The user sends some Libra coins to the **Bank Account** and tells pLIBRA the transaction.
 Once it's confirmed by the Libra light client inside the contract, the same amount of pLIBRA will be issued to the linked pLIBRA account.